longitachi/ZLPhotoBrowser/README.md

     Custom camera allows adding a custom overlay view.
     Video editing controller adds a callback block for canceling edits.
     Added `ZLImagePreviewControllerDelegate` protocol to receive event callbacks in ZLImagePreviewController.
-● 4.5.6
-  Add:
-    Support iOS18.
-    When saving pictures and videos, add error parameters in the callback.
 ...
 ```